Astromax/MultiAgent_Reinforcement_Learning/README.md

     ```
     env = UnityEnvironment(file_name="...")
     ```
-    change the folder path where you installed the Reacher unity environment.
+    change the folder path where you installed the Tennis Unity environment.